-SPECIFIC SERVICES FOR SENIORS: Increasing the capacity of seniors to meet their needs, acheive their goals and enhance their quality of life.
+FCS Senior Program increases the capacity of seniors to meet their needs, achieve their goals, and enhance their quality of life.

-Housing Assistance: Case management and support to help seniors (ages 60 and older) facing a housing crisis find safe, decent, and affordable housing in Chicago.
+Housing Assistance is provided by FCS with case management and support to help seniors (ages 60 and older) facing a housing crisis find safe, decent, and affordable housing in Chicago.

 These services are sponsored by: